brotatotes/bht-automation/bht gen 1/Matthew/Chapter 23/Matthew 23 33 bht.md

 3. "He calls them serpents both in nature and in habits, and then threatens them with a punishment, which it will be in vain for them to attempt to escape, if they do not speedily repent."

 ### Philip Schaff:
-1. "Ye serpents, ye brood of vipers, etc." - This strong language echoes the words of John the Baptist and emphasizes the deep-rooted wickedness of the Pharisees.
-It highlights their deceitful and venomous nature.
+1. "Ye serpents, ye brood of vipers, etc." - This strong language used by Jesus towards the Pharisees highlights their deceitful and wicked nature.
-2. "How shall ye escape the judgment of hell?" - Jesus poses a rhetorical question, implying that the Pharisees' unrepentant hearts and actions will inevitably lead to condemnation and punishment in hell.
+2. "How shall ye escape the judgment of hell" - Jesus questions the Pharisees about their ability to avoid the severe punishment of hell, emphasizing the seriousness of their actions and the impending judgment they will face.
-3. "Our Lord speaks as Judge." - This statement emphasizes Jesus' authority and role as the ultimate judge.
-It underscores the seriousness of the Pharisees' actions and the certainty of their impending judgment.
+3. "Our Lord speaks as Judge" - Jesus, in addressing the Pharisees, assumes the role of a judge, indicating his authority and divine power to pronounce judgment on their actions.

 ### Archibald T Robertson:
-1. "Ye serpents, ye offspring of vipers" - These blistering words cut to the bone like whip-cords, reminiscent of the Baptist and the accusations against Jesus.
-(Matthew 3:17, Matthew 12:34)

-2. "How shall ye escape" - The deliberate subjunctive form of this question emphasizes the severity of the situation and implies the difficulty of finding a way out.
+1. "These blistering words come as a climax and remind one of the Baptist and of the time when the Pharisees accused Jesus of being in league with Beelzebub."
+2. "They cut to the bone like whip-cords."

-3. "There is a curse in the Talmud somewhat like this" - This reference to the Talmud highlights the cultural context and echoes the condemnation of those who exhibit serpent-like hissings.
+3. "There is a curse in the Talmud somewhat like this: 'Woe to the house of Annas!
+Woe to their serpent-like hissings.'"

+### John Gill:
+1. "The latter of these names, John the Baptist calls the Sadducees and Pharisees by, in Matthew 3:7 and Christ, in Matthew 12:34 both express their craft and subtlety, their inward poison, and venomous nature; their fair outside, and specious pretences; their hypocrisy, malice, and wickedness; in which they were like to the old serpent, their father the devil, and to their ancestors, that murdered the prophets."
+2. "Nor could any good thing be expected, from such a viperous generation."
+3. "The phrase, 'the judgment, or damnation of hell', is a phrase often used in the Talmud and Midrashes of the Jews; and intends future torment, and the everlasting vengeance and wrath of God, the unquenchable fire prepared for the devil and his angels, and which impenitent unbelieving sinners cannot escape."

 ### John Wesley:
-1. "Ye serpents" - This phrase highlights the severity of the situation and the strong language used by Jesus to address those who refuse to repent.
-It emphasizes the dangerous and deceitful nature of their actions.
+1. "Ye serpents" - This phrase highlights the severity of the situation and the strong language used by Jesus to address the religious leaders.
+It emphasizes the danger and deceitfulness of their actions.

-2. "Our Lord having now lost all hope of reclaiming these" - This statement reveals Jesus' disappointment and realization that these individuals are beyond redemption.
-It underscores the importance of recognizing the limits of our efforts to change others and the need to focus on those who are receptive to the message.
+2. "Lost all hope of reclaiming these" - This statement reveals Jesus' disappointment and frustration with the religious leaders.
+It suggests that they have hardened their hearts to the point where there is no possibility of repentance or change.

-3. "Speaks so as to affright others from the like sins" - This phrase emphasizes the intention behind Jesus' strong words.
-He aims to warn and deter others from committing similar sins by using the example of these unrepentant individuals.
-It highlights the importance of learning from the consequences faced by others and making wise choices.
+3. "Speaks so as to affright others from the like sins" - This quote underscores Jesus' intention to use this confrontation as a teaching moment for others.
+He wants to warn and deter others from falling into the same patterns of hypocrisy and deceit.

 ## Generation Details